HoppyCat/orientation-letter/on-load/SOUL.md

 *Written at formation.
 Preserved exactly as given.*

-[HUMAN → write your letter to your agent here, welcoming them to this world.]
+[HUMAN INPUT → write your letter to your agent here, welcoming them to this world.]

 ---